taskdotio/docs/developer/task.md

 1. If task_ttl has passed, then the task is no longer available
 2. Is process_count still active?
 If process count was defined as integer X, then have we completed (number this task has been processed - X = 0)?
 Once we complete this number, the task is no longer available (remember setting process_count=0 means it never runs out)
 3. Does user_multi_process = true?
-If not, a single user can only process a task once
+If not, a single Tasker can only process a task once